 - Assessment methods

-- The semester grade will be based on students' attendance, participation in discussion, classroom presentations, and weekly essays.
+- The semester grade will be based on students' attendance, participation in discussion, classroom presentations, and essays.

 - Language of instruction